How Often Should You Take Vitamin Supplements?

 But Wait, Rebuild Your Vision Sells Vitamin Supplements!

 We absolutely do, and even with all of the above in mind, we still recommend them.
-Unlike broad-spectrum multivitamins, our Ocu-Plus Formula is specifically aimed at people doing their level best to improve their deficient vision, and won’t put you at the same risks as more comprehensive options.
+Unlike broad-spectrum multivitamins, our Ocu-Plus Formula is specifically aimed at people doing their level best to improve their deficient vision, and so it won’t put you at the same risks as more comprehensive options.

 The researchers at Harvard Medical School found that vision supplements are actually effective in reducing your risk of eye diseases like AMD and cataracts.
 Of course, you should still consult with a physician before taking a course – some drugs don’t play well with vitamins, and it’s always best to make sure that your doctor knows exactly what’s going into your body.